Squareness for the Monopole-Dimer model: Special families

 \begin{thm}[{\cite[Theorem 4.1]{ayyer2015}}] The partition function of the monopole-dimer model on the graph $Q_{2m,2n}$ is given by

 \end{thm}

 Then one can check from Definition~\ref{def:adapted-partition} that $\mathcal{P} = \{P_1, P_2\}$ with

 is an adapted partition.
 Then define the quotient dicot $\tilde{\dicot{Q}}_{2m,n} = Q_{2m,2n}/\pi$ by Definition~\ref{def:quotient-dicot}.
+The dicots $\tilde{\dicot{Q}}_{2m,n}$ are again not planar because they fail to be pure (see Definition~\ref{def:pure-dicot}) at a single edge.
 An illustration of the dicot $\tilde{\dicot{Q}}_{4,3}$ is given in Figure~\ref{fig:eg-dicot-q23}.
 We are now in a position to apply Theorem~\ref{thm:squarepf} and we thus obtain the following corollary.

 \begin{cor} The partition function of the monopole-dimer model on the dicot $\tilde{\dicot{Q}}_{2m,n}$ is given by

 \end{cor}

 The computation of the free energy $F(\tilde{\dicot{Q}})$ has already been performed in \cite[Section 5]{ayyer2015}.